suhani-chauhan/walmart_sql_python_project/README.md

 ### 2. Set Up Kaggle API
    - **API Setup**: Obtain your Kaggle API token from [Kaggle](https://www.kaggle.com/) by navigating to your profile settings and downloading the JSON file.
-   - **Configure Kaggle**:
-      - Place the downloaded `kaggle.json` file in your local `.kaggle` folder.
-      - Use the command `kaggle datasets download -d <dataset-path>` to pull datasets directly into your project.

 ### 3. Download Walmart Sales Data
    - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.